andromeda-0/Intro_to_DL_Project/README.md

 2. MADDPG paper: https://arxiv.org/abs/1706.02275
 3. QMIX paper: https://arxiv.org/abs/1803.11485

-# Brief Introduction:

 # Run:

+`python main.py`.

 # Branches:
-- The `main` branch belongs to Tony Huang (runqih@andrew.cmu.edu).
-It contains both the MADDPG baseline and QMIX.
+- The `main` branch is composed by Tony Huang (runqih@andrew.cmu.edu).
+It contains both the MADDPG baseline and QMIX, and is used as the cornerstone in other branches.
-- The `zongyuez` branch belongs to Zongyue Zhao (zongyuez@andrew.cmu.edu).
-It applies intrinsic motivation on top of the main branch.
+- The `zongyuez` branch is composed by Zongyue Zhao (zongyuez@andrew.cmu.edu).
+It applies social influence as a form of intrinsic motivation to the adversarial agents.
 - TODO: